bakks/butterfish/embedding/README.md

 How are embeddings cached?
 When you index a file or a directory, a `.butterfish_index` cache file will be written to that directory.
 The cache files are binary files written using the protobuf schema in `../proto/butterfish.proto`.

+The vector search algorithm is currently very naive, it's just a brute-force cosine similarity between the search vector and cached vectors.

 ### Example

 See the Butterfish help for how to use this module through the CLI.
 If you'd like to use it directly in Go, an example is below: